wutka/froot-1/README.md

 You can simulate a baud rate with `-baud nnn`.
 A baud rate of 0 means that there is no baud rate limitation, which is the default.

+Since the original Apple-1 monitor only had 40 characters of output, you may want to simulate a screen width of 40.
+Use `-cols nnn` to set the column width (e.g. `-cols 40` for the original width).
+This is helpful, for example, to run the Smarty Kit program that prints Steve Wozniak's face on the screen.

 ## Woz Monitor

 The original Woz monitor program is loaded starting at location FF00